-Combine a star-studded night with a good pair of binoculars and you’ll be amazed by the spectacular beauty seen above.
-Binoculars allow us a closer view of many celestial objects as well as some man-made orbital objects as they pass overhead, maybe you could catch a glimpse of the space station.
+Combine a star-studded night with a good pair of binoculars, and you’ll be amazed by the spectacular beauty seen above.
+Binoculars allow us a closer view of many celestial objects as well as some man-made orbital objects as they pass overhead; maybe you could catch a glimpse of the space station.

 A 7X50mm binocular would be ideal for marine use.
-On an unstable boat, the lower magnification would provide easier viewing and the 50mm lens delivers a wide field of view for glassing the horizon.
+On an unstable boat, the lower magnification would provide easier viewing, and the 50mm lens delivers a wide field of view for glassing the horizon.
 My first choice would be highly visible, fully waterproof, floating binoculars that you can easily see if dropped overboard.

-19. Keeping Your Binoculars Clean
+19. Cleaning Binoculars

 - Do keep the binoculars in their protective carrying case when not in use.

 - Do keep the lens covers on when afield and not in use.

 - Do read the manual to see if there are any specific cleaning instructions.

 - Do use an optical brush or lens blower to remove any dust and debris.